jean-francoisgiraud/CV/README.md

 Are you looking for support and services in the following areas?

-Regulatory compliance and quality (iso9001, as9100, safety, risk management).
+Regulatory compliance, certification (ACS) and quality (iso9001, as9100, safety, risk management).
 Project and program management (planning, logistics, integration, workflow).
 Engineering (materials, processes, composites, flammability, design and development, 3d modeling).
 Industrialization (production, methods, work instructions, operations).